CILEX Reform Agenda – FAQs

 The role of CILEX President is the most senior and high-profile member of CILEX who must be able to represent the profession for matters relating to legal practice and policy.
 We believe the President must therefore be appointed on merit from our pool of Chartered members who have demonstrated they meet the highest standards in their profession.

-The CILEX Board will consider the outcomes of the consultation in November 2023.
-An application will then need to be made to the Privy Council to amend the Charter and Bye-Laws.
-It is not expected that any changes to our governance will therefore come into effect before January 2024.
+The CILEX Board considered the outcomes of the consultation in November 2023 and made an application to the Privy Council to amend the Charter and Bye-laws, which is currently awaiting approval.

 MEMBERSHIP FRAMEWORK & CHARTERED STATUS